indico/indico/docs/source/config/settings.rst

 .. data:: ENABLE_DELETE_USER_FROM_UI

-    Whether to enable deleting users from the UI.
+    Whether to enable administrators to delete users from the UI.

-    This action can only be performed by indico administrators.
-    The systems will first try to delete the user and if this doesn't work, the user is annonymized instead.
+    Enable Indico administrators to delete a user from the UI along with all their associated data.
+If it is not possible to delete the user (e.g. because they are listed as a speaker at an event), the user will be anonymized instead.

     Default: ``False``